-Couples Counselor Recommends These 9 Activities To Rebuild Trust In A Relationship
+Couples Counselor Recommends 15 Activities To Rebuild Trust In A Relationship

-Now that you have a better understanding of trust-building behaviors in a relationship, the next important question is: how do you practice them and do so in a manner that makes your partner see that you’re making an earnest effort to build trust in a relationship again and vice versa?
-To that end, here are 9 activities to rebuild trust in a relationship that you can explore:
+Now that you have a better understanding of relationship trust-building exercises, the next important question is: How do you practice them in a manner that makes your partner see that you’re making an earnest effort for a deeper connection?
+To that end, here are 15 activities to rebuild trust in a relationship that you can explore:

 Related Reading: Drawing The Line Between Love And Privacy In A Relationship

 1. Assess where you stand, then begin to heal with kindness

 The journey of learning to trust each other cannot begin unless you know where you’re starting from.
 This requires honest introspection.
 You must begin by honestly acknowledging what brought you to this point.
 Was it infidelity?
 If so, what kind: physical, financial, or emotional cheating?
 Or has emotional trust withered away because of a lack of respect and support in the relationship?